-N atural Resources - Proposed Actions Timeline Agency 1.
+Na tural Resources - Proposed Actions Timeline Agency 1.
 Update EPOD mapping and regulations to ensure they accurately reflect existing conditions and provide effective management practices.
 Ongoing NYSDEC, USACE USFWS 2.
 Educate appropriate Town staff on identification of violations of EPOD regulations.
 Ongoing 3.
 Educate residents and property owners on maintaining watercourses and the process for stream cleaning.
 Ongoing 4.
 Develop educational opportunities for residents to learn good stewardship practices for wetlands on their properties.
 Short-Term NYSDEC 5.
 Investigate future participation in the FEMA Community Rating System (CRS) program and explore Town policies and/or code updates to incorporate CRS principles.
-Mid-Term FEMA, NYSDEC 6.
+FEMA, NYSDEC 6.
 Continue to encourage Town staff to participate in training related to best practices for development in and/or near sensitive natural features (e.g., flood prone areas).
 Ongoing 7.
-Continue to work with federal and state permitting agencies to identify and remediate any existing contaminated sites utilizing available programs (e.g., Brownfield programs).
-Mid-Term NYSDEC, USEPA 8.
+Continue to work with federal and state permitting agencies to identify and remediate any existing contaminated sites utilizing available programs (e.g., EPA Brownfield Program and NYSDEC Brownfield Cleanup Program).
+NYSDEC, USEPA 8.
 Identify areas where habitat preservation practices can be implemented on Town property.
 Ongoing 9.
 Continue to implement local stormwater design standards that exceed state and federal design regulations.
-Ongoing 10 .
+Ongoing 10.
 Explore participation in the Tree City USA program to encourage effective tree preservation on town lands.
-Short-Term 11 .
+Short-Term 11.
 Promote the use of native plantings to enhance biodiversity and encourage pollinator habitat connectivity throughout the Town.
+Ongoing 12.
+To the greatest extent practicable, continue to reduce the use of pesticides, herbicides, and fertizlizers in favor of natural controls on Town-owned land and stormwater management facilities.
 Ongoing